 - I’m not entirely sure which way to solve this problem, but should any work on “points required to win the title/4th place/avoid relegation?” use the average points won for 1st/4th/17th or should we use 2nd+1 point/5th+ 1 points/18th+1 point?

+I’ve no idea what the answer is for point four, but I recall a recent conversation on twitter about this very subject between @theM_L_G and @JamesWGrayson.
 So, we have looked at the average number of points that each table position records, we have also seen that information in graph form.
 The question now is, how does the 13/14 season shape up in comparison to this ten year average?